PrisonTeam/Prison/docs/knownissues_v3.3.x.md

 5. Add to /ranks player the detail information on rank cost multipliers
 6. DONE: For '/ranks autoConfigure' add an alias to '/prison autoConfigure'

-7. Change /ranks list so if non-op it does not show all the extra details.
+7. DONE: Change /ranks list so if non-op it does not show all the extra details.
 A simplified list for plain players.

+8. Liners: Some are only for later releases and do not work with 1.8.8.
+So need to setup something to restrict the liners that are not functional for the older releases of spigot.

+9. Hook up Prison's Explosion event.

 ### Others